cloudevents/spec/http-transport-binding.md

 #### 3.1.1.
 HTTP Content-Type

-For the *binary* mode, the HTTP `Content-Type` value maps directly to the Cloud Events `contentType` attribute.
+For the *binary* mode, the HTTP `Content-Type` value maps directly to the CloudEvents `contentType` attribute.

 #### 3.1.2.
 Event Data Encoding